THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 Each of the seven parts of the Explanation is divided into passages within which each line stands alone as a discrete conceptual and contemplative step.
 The only exception to this rule is in the first two lines of the second passage of Part 1 where one particularly important premise is presented in two complementary forms with identical meanings.
 The purpose of this duplication is to emphasise the importance of this premise and to maximise its understanding because its importance in the Explanation and to monotheistic faith really cannot be overstated.
 Several of the passages are sub-divided into two or more sections, which arrangement reflects my experience of those sections as discrete contemplative steps within that passage.

-In the Explanation I have taken as true a number of theological, cosmogonic, ontological and epistemological premises, all of which are well attested in Judaism even if not universally agreed upon.
+In the Explanation I have taken as true a number of theological, cosmogonic, ontological and epistemological premises.
 These are the primary premises upon which the Explanation is based and upon which its validity stands.
 They feature most prominently in the earlier passages but are found in various places throughout.
 Each passage reaches an interim conclusion that is separated and in bold type and which may feature thereafter as a premise in its own right.
 A summary of the Explanation that is comprised mostly of these interim conclusions follows on the completed Explanation.
 The purpose of the Summary is to assist in understanding the Explanation and confirming its validity and to serve as a companion to the Diagram, which is described below.

 The method I have employed in the Explanation is one that occurred to me only as I began this undertaking and as far as I am aware has no precedent in theological or philosophical enquiry.
 I could not then and cannot now think of a better way to convey the understandings that the Explanation contains.
 However, aside from it being the method best suited to my purpose, I believe it is also the format that readers will find easiest to follow and most useful for confirming the validity of the Explanation.